Widget

 How can I stay updated on the latest WatchCount.com Widget happenings?

 Just keep an eye on our News page where we'll post Widget service announcements and updates.
+You may also wish to join our Newsletter to stay current on WatchCount.com happenings.

 How does an item's Watch Count differ from its Bid Count or Hit Count?